mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 tags:         [nosql, mongodb, oracle, json]
 ---

 If you haven't heard of the meteoric rise of NoSQL, you've been living in a hole.
 Likely at the bottom of the ocean.
 In the Mariana trench.
-Burried under a heap of rubble.
+Buried under a heap of rubble.

 NoSQL adoption is exploding, and not just in the startup scene.
 Even big companies like Apple and Comcast have skin in the game, with large NoSQL deployments that probably dwarf those at your company.